-The Veterans Empathy Project is an ongoing work in oral history focused on the military experience of U.S. soldiers and marines in the Iraq and Afghanistan Wars, 2001 to the present.
+The Veterans Empathy Project is an ongoing work in oral history focused on the experience of U.S. military personnel.
 The project takes its name from the importance of trying to imagine other perspectives and experiences, a personal act to be developed as a social practice essential to democracy and, in turn, necessary for re-integrating veterans back into their communities and civilian lives.
 The Veterans Empathy Project is a collaborative effort.
 It is also meant to be interactive.
 The videotaped interviews—In Their Own Words—are searchable by subject and other keywords.

-With civic engagement in mind, the Project asks:
+With civic engagement in mind, the project asks:

-- do those motivations include the experience of war?
+• Do those motivations include the experience of war?

-- does military training carryover to civilian life?
+• Does military training carryover to civilian life?

-- what are the most important aspects of being in combat?
+• What are the most important aspects of being in combat?

-- who should be responsible for the nation’s defense?
+• Who should be responsible for the nation’s defense?